 Endless effort and stress, but...

-It's easy to get discouraged after working at a job search for a length of time with no apparent success.
+It's easy to get discouraged after working at your job search for a length of time without apparent success.

 You're not "bad" or "incompetent" because you are unemployed, although if you've been unemployed for several months, you may think that you are.
 Consider that you were in the wrong place at the wrong time, particularly if you were part of a corporate layoff or downsizing.